Tommigun1980/Xamarin.Forms.DragView/README.md

 # Xamarin.Forms.DragView
 *A draggable pane component for Xamarin.Forms*

 iOS only at the moment - technically works on Android but judders.
+Other platforms are untested.

 ![DragView](Doc/DragView.gif)